ltfat/ltfatpy/README.txt

-The repository is per definition under development.
+The repository is under development.
 Hence, everything written here is temporary per definition.

 Current requirements: